NCTU-Math-Software/final_project-chen-yu-ye/README.md

 ## How to use the program

 Users can choose the final number the sequence adds up to by modifing num.
-Users can choose verification range by modifing first virable and second virable of the function "[link text][a]vefify".
+Users can choose verification range by modifing first virable and second virable of the function "[a]vefify".

 ***
 # The recursive function "bigMod"